LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 Default Initializations
 -------------------------

-You should have notice that when the first example array of integers was created,
+Did you notice that when the first example array of integers was created,
-it was filled with zeros.
+it was filled with zeros?
 It is a safety feature of C# that the internal fields of objects always get a specific value, not random data.
 Here are the defaults:

-   | primitive numeric types: zero
-   | bool: false
-   | all object types:  null
+.. csv-table:: Default Values
+    :header: "Type", "Value"
+    :widths: 30, 10

+    "primitive numeric types", "0"
+    "bool", "false"
+    "all object types", "null"

 .. warning::